Arts, Culture and Heritage

 Photo credit: Esplanade – Theatres on the Bay

-SAMH Creative Hub uses a range of creative art forms, art therapy and Somatic Experiencing™ to improve overall wellbeing and increase awareness in mental health literacy.
+Singapore Association for Mental Health (SAMH) Creative Hub uses a range of creative art forms, art therapy and Somatic Experiencing™ to improve overall wellbeing and increase awareness in mental health literacy.
 Programmes enable participants to express and explore their emotions through art, music, movement, and other creative activities.
 These programmes are open to individuals aged 10 and above.
 Some activities are chargeable.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

-Minimum Mobility Status: Seniors who are wheelchair users (i.e. not able to walk/minimal walking) for onsite activities, and Seniors who are bedbound for online talks
+Minimum Mobility Status: Seniors who are wheelchair users (ie not able to walk/ minimal walking) for onsite activities, and seniors who are bedbound for online talks

 Language: English